 In Novemeber 2014 he graduated from Nursery and started Primary in Pearl of Africa Primary school.
 He goes to class with Hannah and the teachers cannot be happier with him.

 Ishmat is a good boy at school and at home.
 He has a big heart and cares a lot about others.
-We are proud of this little guy!
+We are proud of you, Ishmat!